Emricasan for Liver Disease

 Emricasan is a member of a new class of drugs to modulate caspases (cell death proteases) involved in the apoptosis and inflammation pathways.
 Caspases are a family of cysteine proteases that become activated by apoptotic and pro-inflammatory stimuli.
 Emricasan (IDN-6556) is a novel and proprietary small molecule, orally active caspase inhibitor designed to block apoptosis of cells in a variety of organ systems.
 Emricasan has been evaluated in clinical trials to determine its usefulness as an anti-fibrotic drug to delay the progression of hepatitis and prevent the development of cirrhosis.

-Caspase Inhibitors (Emricasan) in Acute and Chronic Liver Disease
+Caspase Inhibitors in Chronic HCV

 Preclinical Pharmacology